Peace to the Gods and Goddesses of the foundation;

 For this cause your potential is limitless; and if your potential is limitless then you are omnipotent, just like God is: basically, you are Goddesses.

-Wherefore I am asking you as one who’s potential is equally as limitless not to take this appeal of mine as a reason to be cold towards the Gods.
-Rather, prove yourselves Goddesses by still practising that third eye vision and light exhibitionism I spoke of in previous blogs.
+Wherefore I am asking you as one whose potential is equally as limitless not to take this appeal of mine as a reason to be cold towards the Gods.
+Rather, prove yourselves Goddesses by practicing that light exhibitionism and third eye vision I spoke of in previous blogs.

 In fact, you should desire opposition.
 The greater the opposition the more maddening the effect when they surrender.